 Thank You Veterans

-Tomorrow is Memorial Day.
-While it is the unofficial first weekend of summer, it is also our chance to celebrate those who have died in the service of our country.
-Memorial Day was originally celebrated as Decoration Day on April 25, 1866, in Columbus, Mississippi, to honor Confederate soldiers killed at the Battle of Shiloh.
+Memorial Day is our chance to remember and celebrate those who died in the service of our country.
+Memorial Day was originally celebrated as Decoration Day on May 30, 1868, in Columbus, Mississippi, to honor Confederate soldiers killed at the Battle of Shiloh.
 In 1868, Decoration Day was observed at Arlington Cemetery with flowers and small American flags placed on the graves of Union and Confederate soldiers.
-Since then, the honor has been extended to all those who died defending the United States, and Freedom, during World Wars I & II, The Korean Conflict, Vietnam, Iraq, Afghanistan and throughout the world.
+Since then, the honor has been extended to all those who died defending the United States, and our Freedom, during World Wars I & II, The Korean Conflict, Vietnam, Iraq, Afghanistan and throughout the world.

 Lafayette Hillside Memorial

 The picture above is a section of the Lafayette Hillside Memorial.
 The memorial was established in 2006 for soldiers who gave their lives in the Iraq War.
-A vigil we be held in their honor tomorrow night at 7 PM.
+A vigil will be held in their honor tonight at 5 PM.

 Memorial Day Observances

-- Walnut Creek — Gazebo at Walnut Creek Civic Center, Corner of Civic Drive and North Broadway, Walnut Creek, 10:00 AM
+- Walnut Creek — Gazebo at Walnut Creek Civic Park, Corner of Civic Drive and North Broadway • Walnut Creek, CA – 10:00 AM